firas-hojirat/nutanix-calm/docs/walkthroughs/networking/calico/notes.md

-## Ingram Content Calico Instructions Walkthrough
+## Calico Instructions Walkthrough

-Below is a step by step breakdown review of the Calico Configs provided by Ingram Content
+Below is a step by step breakdown review of the Calico Configs provided

 ### Applying 01_calico.yaml

-In comparing 01_calico.yaml - this setting was configured on Karbon, but set to `none` in Ingram Content version:
+In comparing 01_calico.yaml - this setting was configured on Karbon, but set to `none` in version:

   `typha_service_name: calico-typha`